-The National Center for the Analysis of Violent Crime (NCAVC), a team sponsored by the FBI, offers a useful threat assessment model in a report drafted in 1999.
-The model describes the signals a shooter may "broadcast" before acting and offers direction for drafting a response plan.
-The report acknowledges that there are no easy answers to the threat of violence, and directs us to respond to the circumstance, setting and the options we have when we're faced with a student who is considering violence.
+The National Center for the Analysis of Violent Crime (NCAVC), a team sponsored by the FBI, offered a useful threat assessment model in a report drafted in 1999.
+This model describes some of the signals a shooter may "broadcast" before acting and offers direction for drafting a response plan.
+The report acknowledges that there are no easy answers, and directs us to respond to the circumstance, setting and the options we have when we're faced with a student who is considering violence.

 The NCAVC team also offers an important warning about the difficulty of predicting violence.
 They point out that the incidence of school shootings is very low, and a very large number of students may "fit the profile" or present risk factors.
 This means that anyone using the model will generate many "false positives" and must set aside any zero-tolerance policies before responding.
 As the report notes, "some threats can herald a clear and present danger of a tragedy on the scale of Columbine High School.
 Others represent little or no real threat to anyone's safety.
 Neither should be ignored, but reacting to both in the same manner is ineffective and self-defeating."